August 18 | 6 PM EDT LIVE Book Signing in NYC with AJ Yawn “GRC Engineering for AWS” Sign Up Today —>

 Understanding PCI DSS Fines and Penalties

-PCI DSS fines are monetary penalties incurred by violating PCI standards.
-While specific amounts vary, businesses can expect to pay anywhere from a few thousand to up to $500,000 for non-compliance.
+PCI DSS fines are monetary penalties resulting from violating PCI standards.
+Specific amounts vary by payment card brand, but businesses pay anywhere from a few thousand to $500,000 or more for noncompliance.

-Fines for small to medium-sized businesses can range from $5,000 to $100,000 per month.
+PCI fines for small to medium-sized businesses range from $5,000 to $100,000 per month.
 Large businesses that process millions of transactions each month can expect to pay even more.
-Over time, these fines can really pile up, which is why it’s important to pay them as soon as possible.
+These penalties add up quickly.

 Nature and Extent of the Violation

-Unsurprisingly, larger, more extreme violations result in harsher penalties.
+Larger, more extreme violations result in harsher penalties.
 A minor oversight in documentation management will likely incur a lower fine.
-Conversely, a major data breach that exposes millions of cards to nefarious parties can result in maximum penalties.
+Conversely, a major data breach that exposes millions of cards to bad actors can result in maximum penalties.
 Breaches that involve particularly sensitive data are punished severely.

 In one famous example, Equifax paid a $425 million settlement for exposing the data of over 140 million cardholders.
-While this is an extreme case, it just goes to show how costly these fines can be for companies handling large numbers of cards.
+This case may be an outlier, but it highlights just how costly PCI fines and penalties can be for companies that process large numbers of credit card transactions or store cardholder data, such as payment gateways and fintech organizations.

-The longer you fail to comply, the more you’ll pay in fines.
-Organizations that are found to have been non-compliant for an extended period of time often face incredibly steep fines.
-Such prolonged non-compliance indicates a lack of diligence or awareness in maintaining security standards, which heightens the risk of data breaches.
+In the event of a data breach, businesses that are found to have been noncompliant for a long time often face incredibly steep fines.
+Prolonged PCI DSS violations indicate a lack of diligence or awareness in maintaining security standards, which increases the risk of data breaches significantly.

-Companies that have previously violated PCI standards typically incur higher penalties than first-time offenders.
-Repeat offenses suggest a pattern of non-compliance and a disregard for security.
-Fines are escalated in such cases to reflect the seriousness of recurring non-compliance and to compel the organization to take action.
+Similarly, companies that have previously violated PCI standards typically incur higher penalties than first-time offenders.
+Repeat offenses suggest a pattern of noncompliance and a disregard for PCI security standards.
+Fines are escalated in such cases to compel the organization to take action.

 Impact on Consumers

-The actual or potential impact of a violation is also taken into consideration when fining non-compliant businesses.
-If a breach leads to significant financial loss or identity theft, organizations can generally expect to pay through the roof.
+The actual or potential impact of a violation is also taken into consideration.
+If a breach leads to significant financial loss or identity theft, organizations can expect heavy PCI fines and penalties.

 Remediation Efforts

-Governing bodies look to see whether or not offending businesses take the appropriate steps to correct their mistakes.
-For example, a company might implement a cybersecurity risk management program, or improve upon their existing strategy.
-Other remediation efforts could involve contacting affected customers and offering a credit monitoring service.
+Authorities often look at whether offending businesses take the appropriate steps to correct their mistakes.
+A company might implement a cybersecurity risk management program, invest money in stronger network protection tools, or commit to improving its current strategy.
+Other remediation efforts include contacting affected customers directly and offering credit monitoring services.

 Cooperation With Authorities

-How well an organization cooperates with the relevant authorities has a large bearing on the total amount it’ll pay in fines.
-Transparent and proactive collaboration can lead to reduced fines, as it demonstrates a commitment to resolving the issues at hand.
-However, entities that are combative may face additional challenges with remediation, which can lead to higher costs.
+How well an organization cooperates with the relevant authorities has a large bearing on the total amount it pays in PCI fines.
+Transparency and proactive collaboration can lead to reduced penalties because they demonstrate a commitment to resolving the issues at hand and strengthening cybersecurity, reducing the risk of future breaches.

 Industry Sector

-Industry also plays a role in fine determination.
-Certain sectors, such as finance and healthcare, are more heavily regulated due to the sensitive nature of the data they handle.
-Businesses in these industries face stricter penalties and higher fines for non-compliance.
+PCI applies to all businesses that process credit card transactions, but sectors such as finance and healthcare are more heavily regulated due to the sensitive nature of the data they handle.
+Businesses in these industries face stricter penalties and higher fines for PCI DSS violations.

 Reputational Damage

 Benjamin Franklin was famously quoted as saying, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”
-Non-compliance can prove catastrophic for your brand’s public image, no matter how hard you’ve worked to polish it.
+PCI DSS noncompliance can prove catastrophic for a brand’s public image, negating decades of positive PR and consumer trust in an instant.

 Operational Disruptions

-Violations of PCI DSS can cause major operational disruptions.
+PCI DSS violations can cause major operational disruptions.
 When a breach occurs, affected companies must dedicate substantial resources to investigate the incident, contain the breach, and implement corrective actions.
 This can impede business as usual.

 Decreased Employee Morale

-PCI DSS fines can be a nightmare for companies.
-Thankfully, with the right planning and training, you can remain compliant and avoid costly PCI DSS non-compliance penalties.
-Here are some steps businesses should take.
+PCI fines and penalties can be a confusing nightmare.
+Thankfully, with the right planning and training, your organization can become PCI compliant and avoid costly consequences.

 Conduct Regular Risk Assessments